mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * [checkdnsrr](http://php.net/manual/en/function.checkdnsrr.php) is used to check a domain for an [MX record](http://www.google.com/support/enterprise/static/postini/docs/admin/en/activate/mx_faq.html).

   An MX record tells senders how to send mail to the domain.

+  *This is not always accurate.
+Turn verification off if Quick Mail rejects a valid address.*

 = Mail Errors =